Hurlstone Park Choral Society and Vivan Peterson, Sydney Town Hall. 1940s

 At the heart of the concert sits Dan Walker’s exhilarating mash-up of the top ten choral masterpieces at the core of our repertoire.
 You’ll be smiling as you hear them whizz by: Beethoven Nine, Mahler moments, Carmina Burana, the Verdi and Mozart requiems, Haydn’s Creation, Bach’s St Matthew Passion, Elijah, and Handel’s joyous coronation anthem Zadok the Priest, not to mention the greatest oratorio of all, Messiah.

 Sydney Town Hall

 William BARTON arr.
 Hamilton Kalkadunga Yurdu

-Deborah CHEETHAM Tarimi nulay – Long-time living here (World premiere)
+Deborah CHEETHAM AO Tarimi nulay – Long-time living here (World premiere)